Bearly-Codes/IdiotsGuidetoPurdue/README.md

 The absolute most important takeaway is to never stop learning, growing, and improving.
 Don't get stuck in your ways; keep looking for ways to do better.
 #### Feedback
 If you've spotted anything that looks like bad advice, please tell me so I can fix it.
 The same goes for grammatical errors.
 The first draft I threw in Grammarly had over 600; I'm used to them.
 If you've got advice to give, leave it below.
 I'll do my best to credit you.
+Reading through this whole thing isn't easy, and I respect the commitment to get to the end.
+Because of that, your comments, critiques, or additional advice to add is incredibly valuable.
+I'll try to respond to all of it.